andrewgioia/mana/README.md

 ## Using Mana in desktop software

 If you'd like to use Mana as a desktop font (e.g., in a Word document) there are a few steps and things to know.
-First, to get it loaded on your system just download the [latest zip file](https://github.com/andrewgioia/Mana/archive/master.zip), extract it, and navigate to `Mana-master\fonts`.
+First, to get it loaded on your system just download the [latest zip file](https://github.com/andrewgioia/mana/archive/master.zip), extract it, and navigate to `mana-master\fonts`.
 In there, install the `mana.ttf` font (typically by double clicking it).

 Mana uses [private use characters](https://en.wikipedia.org/wiki/Private_Use_Areas) for the font glyphs so you unfortunately can't normally "type" anything in Word to see the symbols.
-To do so, open up the [Mana Cheatsheet](http://andrewgioia.github.io/Mana/cheatsheet.html) and copy the symbol you want, then paste it into Word (or whatever software you're using).
+To do so, open up the [Mana Cheatsheet](https://mana.andrewgioia.com/cheatsheet.html) and copy the symbol you want, then paste it into Word (or whatever software you're using).

 ## License